Value changed

 Configuration

-The Value changed comparison type requires an entity to be the reference object in the context of the parent Entity property rule.
+The Value changed matcher type requires an entity to be the reference object in the context of the parent Entity property rule.

 IMPORTANT◄ If there is no entity as the reference object, the Entity property rule is considered 'failed' (false).
 The check value configuration is not then evaluated.